 - 1. Securities and money market instruments: - which are traded on a regulated market (as defined in Directive 2004/39/EC of the European Parliament and of the Council of 21 April 2004 on markets in financial instruments); - which are traded on another regulated market of a Member State of the EU which operates regularly and is recognised and open to the public; - which are officially listed on a stock exchange in a third country or traded on another regulated market in a third country which is recognised, open to the public and operates regularly (third countries are countries in North or South America, Australia including Oceania, Africa, Asia and/or Europe which are not EU member states); - new issues if the terms of issue include the obligation that admission to official listing on a stock exchange or another regulated market which operates regularly and is recognised and open to the public is applied for and the listing is obtained at the latest by one year after issue. - 2.
-Sight deposits or other callable deposits with a maturity period of 12 months at most at qualifying credit institutions, provided the credit institution in question has its registered office in a Member State of the European Union or, if the registered office is in an OECD and GAFI Member State, that it is subject to supervisory provisions which are, in the opinion of the CSSF, equivalent to those under EU law.
+Sight deposits or other callable deposits with a maturity period of 12 months at most at qualifying credit institutions, provided the credit institution in question has its registered office in an EU Member State or, if the registered office is in an OECD and FATF member country, that it is subject to supervisory provisions that are considered by the CSSF to be equivalent to those laid down in EU law.